-‘Teen Mom OG’ Catelynn Lowell and Tyler Baltierra’s Daughter Nova Sings To Her Baby Sister In New Video
+‘Teen Mom OG’ Star Catelynn Lowell and Tyler Baltierra’s Daughter Nova Sings To Her Baby Sister In New Video

 In the video, Nova is holding her baby sister and singing “London Bells Are Ringing To Her.”
 In the caption, Tyler notes that his heart “exploded” and “melted” seeing Nova sing to her baby sister.

-The couple’s daughter Vaeda will turn one-week old on Thursday.
+The couple’s daughter Vaeda will turn 1-week-old on Thursday.
 It was last week that the couple announced their baby girl had arrived in the world.
 She was born in the morning and weighed 6 pounds and 4 ounces.
 The couple also revealed that they had decided to name their little girl Vaeda.
 Initially, they had been considering the name Tezlee for their daughter.

 Back in December, Tyler talked about the name Tezlee and noted that the couple wanted a name that had “Lee” in it since their older daughter Novalee had the name “Lee” as well.
 However, the couple must have changed their name choice at some point (or perhaps they were never actually considering Tezlee at all, but rather wanted to confuse fans!)